Treaty of London (1871)

-Foreign Minister of the Russian Empire Alexander Gorchakov on 31 October 1870 denounced the Black Sea clauses of the Treaty of Paris (1856), a step taken after France had been defeated by Prussia, and instigated by Count Bismarck to secure Russian neutrality in the war with France.
+Capitalizing on Prussia's assured and impending victory over France in the Franco-Prussian war (19 July 1870 – 28 January 1871) and instigated by Count Bismarck, who sought to secure Russian neutrality, on 31 October 1870 Foreign Minister of the Russian Empire Alexander Gorchakov denounced the Black Sea clauses of the 1856 Treaty of Paris.

 Treaty of Paris 1856, Art 11−14 (The Black Sea)

 Art.
 XI.
 Neutralization.
 The Black Sea is neutralized: its waters and its ports, thrown open to the mercantile marine of every nation are formally and in perpetuity interdicted to the flag of war, either of the Powers possessing its coasts, or of any other Power, with the exceptions mentioned in Articles XIV and XIX of the present Treaty.